janellycedenoaquino/Janelly-Template/README.md

 Now that you've got the code, follow these steps to get acclimated:

 1. Update project name and description in package.json
-3. edit dbName inside server/db/indexjs
+2. edit dbName inside server/db/indexjs
-4. create a database with same name used in dbName inside file server/db/indexjs
+3. create a database with same name used in dbName inside file server/db/indexjs
-5. This commands will help you create your databases
+4. This commands will help you create your databases
 ```
 createdb <YOUR dbName>
 ```
-6. create .env file
+5. create .env file
    - create an enviroment variable called "SECRET_TOKEN" and assign it a random string
    - use an app to generate a random string ex: http://www.unit-conversion.info/texttools/random-string-generator/
    - this is an example of what your .env file should look like:
   ```
   SECRET_TOKEN=badBTcH809az3ZhIjxH9jgf2bbs9BsvM6Wh2G07XnPr1rWZhpQuUAy2h8qNbNvrK6gZVgByQey
   ```
+6. Update Favicon
+   - delete picture and add your own
+   - make sure the new image has the name favicon.ico

 ## run your program